 So there you have it!
 This is certainly a once-in-a-lifetime experience that will knock your socks off.

-We’ve heard rumors that Russia will be opening their own ice hotel in 2016 in Kamchatka.
+We’ve heard rumors that Russia will be opening its own ice hotel in 2016 in Kamchatka.
 This brings us to the question – “Why doesn’t Iceland or Greenland have one?”